-  IfM researchers worked with AMT Fruit to assess the effectiveness of the new systems.
+IfM researchers worked with AMT Fresh to assess the effectiveness of the new systems.
 We collected and analysed the data, then identified the value propositions through interviews and observations.

-AMT Fruit’s initiatives have multiple benefits, as the IfM’s analysis helped to reveal:
+AMT Fresh’s initiatives have multiple benefits, as the IfM’s analysis helped to reveal: